fastrgv/hbox/README.md

 In addition to the 2 mandatory commandline parameters discussed above, there are 4 more optional ones:

 * (3) [float] MaxGb memory to use
-* (4) [int 0..4, 10..14] Solution method:
+* (4) [int 0..5, 10..15] Solution method:
-	* 0 (default) Push-reducing updates [a cfg updated only if #pushes is reduced]
+	* 0 Push-reducing updates with inertia [a cfg updated only if #pushes is reduced]
-	* 1 Move-reducing updates [a cfg updated even if #pushes is equal but #moves is reduced]
+	* 1 [default] Move-reducing updates w/inertia [a cfg updated even if #pushes is equal but #moves is reduced]
 	* 2 No Hungarian Estimator: possibly more move-efficient solutions but typically slower.
+Good for dense puzzles.

-	* 3 Method 0 without inertia, i.e. single-steps. (similar to hbox6, the prior version)
+	* 3 Method 1 w/o inertia, i.e. 1-step. (similar to hbox6, the prior version)

+	* 4 Method 0 w/o inertia, & w/o fifth/sixth heuristics. (similar to hbox4, a very old version)

-	* 4 Suppresses use of the sixth heuristic. (similar to hbox5, an older version)
+	* 5 Method 0 w/o inertial, & w/o sixth heuristic. (similar to hbox5, an old version)

-	* 10..14 triggers "baseline" option for the above 5 methods where only one or two heuristics are used.
-So simply add 10 to the method number 0..4 to get its "baseline" version.
+	* 10..15 triggers "baseline" option for the above 6 methods where only one or two heuristics are used.
+So simply add 10 to the method number 0..5 to invoke its "baseline" version.

-		The methods 10,11,13 use only 2 heuristics (#1,#6), while 12,14 only one (#1).
+		The methods 10,11,13 use only 2 heuristics (#1,#6), while 12,14,15 only one (#1).
 The 6 Heuristics (priority measures) are explained below.

+Note that there is no need to use M15 because it is equivalent to M14.

 * (5) [integer] TimeoutSec